Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Applications

-In the special case where $\Sigma=\B$, we can get analogues of \Cref{composition-theorem} and \Cref{KRW-special-case} for the original Khrapchenko bound, by combining the above results with \Cref{K-Amb}. \begin{corollary} Let $f\colon\B^{m}\to\B$ and $g\colon\B^{n}\to\B$ be non-constant Boolean functions.
+The corollary follows by combining the two bounds. \end{proof} Using the fact that $\K(g)\le\Am^{2}(g)$ (\expref{Proposition}{prop:K-Amb}), we obtain the following immediate corollary. \begin{corollary} Let $f\colon\B^{m}\to\B$ and $g\colon\B^{n}\to\B$ be non-constant Boolean functions.
 Then,

 Moreover, if $\K(g)\ge L(g)^{1-O\left(\frac{1}{\sqrt{\log L(g)}}\right)}$, then

 \end{corollary}